copiousfreetime/try-them-all/posts/02_dataset_quality.md

   >
   > -- @TimmyCarbone

 That [issue is open](https://github.com/unsplash/datasets/issues/13) and there are a number of other text columns exhibiting the same characteristics as `unsplash_keywords.keyword`.
-Its being kept open for future reference.
+It is being kept open for future reference.

 ### How about if the keywords are normalized on case?